Azure/acr-cli/README.md

 | To delete all images that were last modified before 10 minutes ago            | --ago 10m   |
 | To delete all images that were last modified before 1 hour and 15 minutes ago | --ago 1h15m |

-The duration should be of the form \[integer\]d\[string\] where the first integer specifies the number of days and the string is in a go style duration (can be omitted)
+The duration should be of the form \[integer\]d\[string\] where the first integer specifies the number of days and the string is in a go style duration (can be omitted).
+The maximimum ago duration is set to 150 years but that will effectively clean nothing up as no images should be that old.

 ### Optional purge flags